Minister Asad Mahmood Visits NHA HQs; Briefed On Various Projects - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 10th May, 2022 ) :Federal Minister for Communications and Postal Services, Mufti Asad Mahmood, on Tuesday said that top priority would be given to the repair and reconstructions of roads for the economic stability of the country.

-He stated this during his visit to the National Highway Authority (NHA) headquarters, said a press release.
+The minister expressed these views while talking to NHA officials during his first visit to the National Highway Authority headquarters.

-Secretary Communications Zafar Hasan, Chairman NHA Captain, Muhammad Khurram Agha, and Inspector General National Highways and Motorway Police (NHMP) Khalid Mahmood warmly welcomed the minister on arrival at NHA headquarters.

 Minister said that highways were playing very important rule in promotion of industries, trade, agriculture and tourism.